difuoan/luvely/README.md

 ### Run Repository

-Unless you have changed the `DOMAIN` variable in the `.env` or `.env.example` file the storybook UI should be reachable under [storybook.localhost](http://storybook.localhost) after you run the following command.
+Unless you have changed the `DOMAIN` variables in the `.env` or `.env.example` file the storybook UI should be reachable under [storybook.localhost](http://storybook.localhost) after you run the following command.

 ```bash
 make up